Wanamaker Organ Daily Concerts

 Daily concerts are free and are held in the huge Grand Court of the Macy’s Philadelphia department store.
 Visitors unfamiliar with the Store should know that no tickets or reservations are required.

+Daily concerts are held in a busy department store.
 Although we get many requests from incredibly talented people, we very much regret that visiting organists are NOT permitted to take part in daily performances.
 Please do not contact us with requests to play.
-Thank you in advance for your understanding.
+Thank you for your understanding.

 Macy’s Center City Philadelphia daily store hours are here.
 The Store and Organ are at 13th and Market Streets in downtown Philadelphia, next to City Hall.
 Rest rooms are on the Third Floor, 13th Street.